Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 Are there modern ways to buy a house before I sell?

-With today’s technology, there are real estate solution companies like HomeLight that incorporate bridge loans into convenient programs that streamline the process of buying and selling a house at the same time in Chicago.
+With today’s technology, real estate solution companies like HomeLight incorporate bridge loans into convenient programs that streamline the process of buying and selling a house at the same time in Chicago.
 These “Buy Before You Sell” programs can provide a more complete “bridge” to help you move to a new home, thereby reducing stress and worry.

 With your Chicago agent, HomeLight can help you move into your new home with speed and certainty while helping you get the strongest possible offer for your old home.
-Check with your agent to see if HomeLight Buy Before You Sell is available.

 Examples of other “Buy Before You Sell” or home trade-in service companies include Knock, Orchard, Flyhomes, and Homeward.